calvin-kimani/dev-db/README.md

 ### Multi-Table Schemas

+You can organize schemas in two ways:

+**Option 1: Single file with multiple tables**

-Define multiple related tables in a single file for better organization:
+Define multiple related tables in a single file:

 ```typescript
 // schemas/social.schema.ts